Empower Your Practice

 Target these branded keyword variations:

-Ranking for your own brand matters because potential patients will search your name before booking.
 If competitor ads or negative review sites appear above your own website, you lose control of the narrative.
-Medesk's online reputation management tools automate the review collection process, sending patients a friendly post-appointment request to share their experience on Google or other platforms.
+After appointments, you can send patients a friendly follow-up message inviting them to share their experience on Google or other platforms — a simple way to build reviews without needing a separate reputation tool.

 Online reputation management directly affects conversion rate.
 Studies show that patients read an average of seven reviews before choosing a healthcare provider.
 If your branded search results display fewer than five recent positive reviews, you're losing potential bookings.

-Key telehealth SEO keywords to target:
+Key telehealth and telemedicine SEO keywords to target:

-- Video GP appointment
+• Video doctor appointment

-- Online mental health therapist UK
+• Online mental health therapist [state]

-These terms attract patients who prefer the convenience of remote care, those with mobility limitations, or those seeking specialist access without geographical constraints.
+These terms attract patients who prefer the convenience of remote care, those with mobility limitations, and those seeking specialist access without geographical constraints.
 Create dedicated landing pages for your telehealth services using these keywords in the title tag, H1, and opening paragraph.

 Content for telehealth keywords should explain how your virtual appointments work, which conditions are suitable for remote consultation, and what technology patients need to access the service.
 Clear, practical information reduces booking friction and builds confidence in first-time telehealth users.